VidYen/webminerpool/README.md

 ```bash
 docker run -d -p 80:80 -p 8181:8181 -e DOMAIN=mydomain.com webminerpool
 ```
-You absolutely need to set a domain name.

 The 80:80 bind is used to obtain a certificate.
 The 8181:8181 bind is used for server itself.